marcschmiedchen/home-assistant-wolf_ism8/README.md

 2. Enter the port number the integration should LISTEN on.
 Standard value for ISM8 is 12004.
 However, if you change that in the config, you have to provide the port-number to the integration.
 Careful: ISM8 needs a reboot before changes are accepted.

+3. Select the devices you have installed in your HVAC system.
+Datapoints from those devices are automatically added to HA, but only populated if the device is really on your network.
+So no harm in selecting more than you have, but it generates unneccesary entities in HA.
+Unfortunately you cannot tune this setting later on; in order to change the installed devices you would have to complete delete/reboot Server/reinstall the integration.

 ## SCREENSHOTS